BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 - Improved application performance through a combination of WAN optimization techniques and the ability to dynamically shift traffic to accommodate each application's requirements.

-- Automatic failover, so if one link fails or is congested, traffic is automatically redirected to another link.
+- Automatic failover so, if one link fails or is congested, traffic automatically redirects to another link.
 This, in turn, further boosts application performance and reduces latency.

-- Reduced reliance on expensive leased MPLS circuits by sending lower priority, less-sensitive data over cheaper public internet connections, reserving private links for mission-critical or latency-sensitive traffic, like VoIP.
-The flexible nature of SD-WAN also reduces the need for over-provisioning, reducing overall WAN expenses.
+- Reduced reliance on expensive, leased MPLS circuits by sending lower priority, less sensitive data over cheaper public internet connections, reserving private links for mission-critical or latency-sensitive application traffic, like voice over IP (VoIP).
+The flexible nature of SD-WAN also reduces the need for overprovisioning, reducing overall WAN expenses.

 - Automated site deployments, configurations and operations.

 SD-WAN and MPLS